jfdg01/yt-dlp-config/README.md

 * ffmpeg should be the "git-full" version from [here](https://www.gyan.dev/ffmpeg/builds/), then copy the files from the /bin/ directory to the same folder as the deno.exe and yt-dlp.exe

 It's recomended to add the folder to the path to run the command more comfortably, in this example it's `D:\yt-dlp-config`.

+## Notes

+On the `clean_filenames.py` file, there's a note that explains that it's not used anymore since I updated the original command and now the files don't generate with the ids embedded on the filename, therefore this file can be ignored.